Better Care

 Community Nursing Service

-The adult Community Nursing service and integrated multi-disciplinary team (IMT) provides nursing assessment and treatment to patients who are unable to leave their home (permanently or temporarily housebound due to ill health).
+The adult Community Nursing service and Integrated Multi-Disciplinary team (IMT) provides nursing assessment and treatment to patients who are unable to leave their home (permanently or temporarily housebound due to ill health).
 The Community Nursing service delivers a wide range of nursing interventions to people in their own homes and plays a key role in supporting independence, managing long term conditions, and preventing and treating acute illnesses.
 The services are required for many reasons, but are commonly needed by adults with a disability, older adults living with frailty and long-term conditions and those who are near the end of their life.

 Who is the service for?